 Oh, that view!

-From the top of the ridge, you can look north and imagine the Sheridan of a century-and-a-half ago as the stagecoach between Buffalo and Dayton ran its route along what today are Soldier Ridge and Keystone roads before it’d join the Bozeman Trail south of Parkman in the old town of Ohlman.
+From the top of the ridge, you can look north and imagine the Sheridan of a century-and-a-half ago as the stagecoach between Buffalo and Dayton ran its route along what today are Soldier Creek and Keystone roads before it’d join the Bozeman Trail south of Parkman in the old town of Ohlman.

 After doing that, you can look west and see nearly the same beautiful view of the Bighorns – unbroken, unspoiled and undeveloped – that those stage coach riders, settlers, and American Indians all saw because people like Roberts chose to conserve their open viewsheds.